edbzn/blog/content/blog/practical-client-side-ddd-using-angular-and-nx-monorepos/index.md

 ## Front-end complexity

-Building JavaScript user-interface is a complex problem nowadays, client-side code should handle many things like :
+Building JavaScript user-interface is a complex problem, client-side code should handle many things like :

 - Defining data
 - Organizing UI
-- Managing client and server state
+- Managing states
-- Handling data-flow
+- Managing data-flow

-Here patterns like NgRx or Observables can help doing this, but we can also take some ideas from DDD to keep our application more sustainable.
+Here patterns like NgRx or Observables can help doing this, but we can also take some ideas from DDD to keep our application more maintainable.

 ## Code organization

 One of the first idea of DDD is to separate our code in domain models.
-A domain is a logical piece in your software that reflect a reality.
+A domain is a logical piece in a software that reflect a reality.
 An order, a cart, a product are common domains examples.

 The main goal behind this is to separate business concerns and keep our domains tightly coupled between each others.